alexolinux/terraform/AWS/study/create-eks-with-terraform/README.md

 ---

-This folder contains the study following the following tutororial:
+This folder contains some study following the following tutorial:

 Terraform EKS Cluster Creation by **Anton Putra**